Iowa City Community School District

 School's Responsibilities: In the Cafeteria

-- Provide area in cafeteria that is an “allergy-caution zone” as indicated.
+- Provide an area in the cafeteria that is an “allergy-caution zone” as indicated.
 For example, have a “Peanut-

 Free/Aware” table for the student with a peanut allergy to sit.
-This area should be properly cleaned and sanitized. - Provide needed information including menus and nutritional analysis with allergen information to parents through the district website and building offices.
+This area should be properly cleaned and sanitized. - Provide needed information, including menus and nutritional analysis with allergen information, to parents through Mealviewer, available on the district website.

 - Field Trips: Nutrition staff will work with the building administrator and/ or teachers to identify students who will be participating in field trips and who need sack lunches.
 Nutrition staff will utilize our software which lists information from the Diet Modification Form to identify those students with allergens who will be participating and need alternates in sack lunches.